shadowk1tten/Sword-of-Blossoming-Dawn-Calculator/README.md

 # Sword-of-Blossoming-Dawn-Calculator
 shitty WIP python script to calculate BiS items to build for sword of blossoming dawn in aram mayhem

+Current Features (v1.0)
+ - large augment selection list (up to 5)
+ - shows optimal full build

+Notes
+ - Builds are calculated using level 18 stats averaged across all champions
+ - Runaans assumes you are hitting 3 targets
+ - Helia assumes you are hitting only 1 champion
+ - Helia values are typically lower on champions with low base stats and low damage baked into their kit and vise versa
+ - I still need more information on how many augments affect stats and am playing games to try and hit certain augments for testing

+Augments I'm not entirely certain of (help would be awesomesauce if anyone reading this has information on how they function)
+ - Symphony of War (seems to use season 11 lethal tempo, conq i can calculate pretty easily)
+ - ADAPt and EscAPADe full formula (I have a rough idea on how it should work, but I'm not entirely sure and want to double check)
+ - Any % adaptive force augment (I'm 99% sure I have the formula correct, but I want extra verification to be sure)

+Things that don't work
+ - Symphony of War is selectable but does not do anything until i figure out how much AS is gives
+ - High

+Future Plans
+ - Augment comparison
+ - Item build order